isahir0711/AZ204F1/readme.md

 ## Todo:

-- Create Github repo
 - Deploy into Azure
-- Create function that process the image after the upload
+- Update the BlobUploadFunction to create a thumbnail of the blob/ or a copy in a different container